Changing a Postal Money Order 1971

 - My Mother in Law bought the Postal Order in her local Post Office.

-- NZ Post Office gave her an Official Postal Order which she airmailed to me.
+- NZ Post Office gave her the Original Postal Order which she airmailed to me.

-- NZ Post Office airmailed a copy of the Postal Order to Dubai Post Office
+- NZ Post Office airmailed a copy of the Postal Money Order to Dubai Post Office

-- After it arrived in the mail, I took my Postal Money Order to Dubai Post Office
+- I took my Postal Money Order to Dubai Post Office

-- Dubai Post Office matched the Postal Money Order my Mother in Law sent me with the copy sent by NZ Post Office to them
+- Dubai Post Office matched the Postal Money Order sent by NZ Post Office to them with mine.

-- If they matched (why wouldn't they?), Dubai Post Office gave me the face value of the Postal Money Order converted to Dirhams
+- If they matched (why wouldn't they?), Dubai Post Office paid me the face value of the Postal Money Order converted to Dirhams

 - EASY !!!!!!